-In [8, Domain Analysis: Endurants - An Analysis & Description Process Model] we present a formal semantics of the analysis and description process.
-And in [11, Domain Analysis: Endurants - a Consolidated Model of Prompts] we are extending this model to also cover the meaning of the prompts themselves.
-These are models of the informal "worlds" of domains.
+In [11, Domain Analysis: Endurants - An Analysis & Description Process Model] we present a formal semantics of the analysis and description process.
+In [10, From Domain Descriptions to Requirements Prescriptions - a Different Approach to Requirements Engineering] we present a [...]
 The study of this area is elusive.